-Qigong is a Taoist process of cultivating Qi.
-The practice involves developing a mindful awareness of physical, emotional, and mental habits so that they can be transformed.
-It can help you get back to health after illness or take you to you beyond health to unfold your full potential.
+Qigong is a Taoist process of personal transformation.
+It means ‘developing Qi skills’.
+The practice involves mindful awareness of physical, emotional, and mental habits so that they can be transformed.
+Qigong can be used for rehabilitation or for optimization of health.
+More advanced practices lead us beyond mere health concerns.

-These are Internal Energy Arts.
-Classes are challenging but fun and include explanations/discussions of how aspects of the arts overlap with Western physiology and scientific understanding.
+Classes are challenging but fun.
+They include explanations/discussions of how aspects of the Taoist arts overlap with Western physiology and scientific understanding.
 There is individual, partner, and group work.
 Standing postures are very important.
 Postural alignments are crucial to avoid injury and to enhance flow of fluids and Qi.
-Joints are opened, soft tissue is lengthened, emphasis is made on enabling the spine to become supple and flexible.
+Joints open, soft tissue lengthens, the spine becomes supple and flexible.

-New students are encouraged to start a daily practice of standing meditation for a few months after which their practice is developed to suit their individual needs.
+New students are encouraged to start a daily practice of standing meditation and breathing techniques for a few months after which practice is adapted to suit their individual needs.

 “Cindy is an erudite and skilled teacher with a great sense of humour!”
 Sue Holland (Psychotherapist)

 My Tai chi classes are based on the Beijing 24 form which uses representative movements of Yang style as a practice for health maintenance.
 This is a simplified version of Tai chi developed by the Chinese government, to be suitable for beginners.
 Although simplified, classes incorporate the tai chi prinicples in line with the premise that we are working on ourselves, not simply learning a form.

 Qigong @ Gissing Community Building, nr.
 Diss, Tuesdays 6.00 – 7.30pm

 Qigong @ The Wellbeing centre, Norwich, monthly Saturdays

 Tai chi @ Hoxne village hall, nr Eye, Wednesdays 10.00-11.30